 Our advisors are ready and waiting to answer all of your questions, as well as help you understand the process of making a personal injury claim.
 Our advisors know exactly what information is needed in starting up a claim and will not waste your time on the phone with irrelevant questions.
 Contact us today to find out how we could help you.

-Here at Accident Claim UK, we handle all of our personal injury claims on a no win no fee basis.
-A no win no fee claim is based on a Conditional Fee Agreement (CFA) which states that your if your claim is not successful, then you are not required to cover the personal legal fees of your solicitor.
+Here at Accident Claim UK, we handle all of our personal injury claims on a no win no fee basis, including Barcelona airport accident claims.
+A no win no fee claim is based on a Conditional Fee Agreement (CFA) which states that if your claim is not successful, then you are not required to cover the personal legal fees of your solicitor.
 In the event that the case is won, however, fees for your solicitor are deducted from the amount awarded.

 It is important to note here that the amount a solicitor can expect for fees is capped at a maximum of 25% of the overall amount awarded.
 Fees and costs should all be discussed and agreed upon with your solicitor prior to proceeding with a claim.
 You can contact us using our details below for more information on making a no win on fee claim.